Great White (1981 film): Lawsuit

-Universal Pictures attempted to block the distribution by Film Ventures before its U.S. premiere on March 5, 1982, but the request was denied in U.S. District Court.
-However, about a month into release, federal judge David V. Kenyon ruled the film was too similar to Jaws, and The Last Shark was subsequently pulled from theaters.
+Universal Pictures attempted to block the distribution by Film Ventures before its U.S. premiere on 5 March 1982, but the request was denied in U.S. District Court.
+However, about a month into release, federal judge David V. Kenyon ruled the film was too similar to Jaws, and The Last Shark was subsequently pulled from American theaters.

 Release

 Theatrical

-The film was released as Great White in the United States and as Shark in the United Kingdom.
+The film was released as Great White in the United States (before it was pulled from theatres there) and as Shark in the United Kingdom.
 The film also enjoyed a good response in Italy, where it became the 72nd highest-grossing film of the 1980–1981 season.

 Home media

 On March 5, 2013, RetroVision Entertainment released the film on DVD, marking the film's first ever official home release in the United States.
 The film featured a restored print and the DVD's bonus features included the short documentary Great White: The Legacy – 30 Years Later and rare theatrical trailers.
 The DVD was Region 0, limited to only 500 copies, and could only be purchased online.

-A version of the movie with a RiffTrax commentary was made available on June 17, 2016.
+A version of the movie with a RiffTrax commentary was made available on 17 June 2016.

 Soundtrack

-On October 15, 2019, both Beat Records Company and Edizioni Cabum released the film's soundtrack by Guido & Maurizio De Angelis and Yvonne Wilkins on compact disc and vinyl for the first time in 38 years.
+On 15 October 2019, both Beat Records Company and Edizioni Cabum released the film's soundtrack by Guido & Maurizio De Angelis and Yvonne Wilkins on compact disc and vinyl for the first time in 38 years.
 The CD version includes a 12-page booklet and tracks that were never used in the film and the vinyl version was pressed on 180-gram vinyl and includes an illustrated internal sleeve.
 The release was limited to 500 copies on CD, 400 on standard vinyl and 100 on colored vinyl.